 Content Panel

-The content panel in the right side of the interface is where the primary authoring of the Test Steps takes place.
+The content panel on the right side of the interface is where the primary authoring of the Test Steps takes place.
 After selecting the Setup Step section or Execution Step section, click + Step to add a new step within the selected section.
 Each section displays up to 25 steps per page.

 Within each step section, you can use the actions at the top right of the step card to Copy, Delete, or Save changes to the step.